Siegfried Borchardt

-Roland Siegfried Borchardt (known as SS-Siggi; 14 November 1953 – 3 October 2021) was a German neo-Nazi of the Free fellowship and a former functionary of the Freedom German Workers' Party, which was banned in 1995.
+Roland Siegfried Borchardt (known as SS-Siggi; 14 November 1953 – 3 October 2021) was a German neo-Nazi of the Free fellowship and a former functionary of the Free German Workers' Party, which was banned in 1995.
 In the 2014 local elections, he won a seat on the city council of the city of Dortmund, as the party's leading candidate, but resigned after two months.

 Biography

 Borchardt was a trained industrial salesman and was initially an apolitical youth who spent his spare time as a spectator in football stadiums.
 Then there followed a period of unemployment and involvement in the hooligan scene, where he made contact with Michael Bold.

 In 1982, Borchardt founded the Dortmund Football Fan Club Borussenfront, which drifted gradually into the right-wing extremist scene.
 The preferred field of action of Borchardt's Borussia Dortmund front was north around the Borsigplatz, where there were riots regularly.
 Foreigners were chased down through the neighborhood.
 From this time his nickname changed from Siggi Borsigplatz to SS Siggi.
 In an interview in 2014, Borchardt told a journalist that he was not satisfied with the nickname SS Siggi, he would prefer to be called SA-Siggi.

 Parallel to his activities at Borussenfront, Borchardt was camaraderie leader of the Action Front of National Socialists / National Activists, and later a district leader of the committee in preparation for the celebrations marking the 100th birthday of Adolf Hitler (KAH).
 From 1984 onward he built, together with other ANS / NA activists, the National Association North Rhine-Westphalia of the Freedom German Workers' Party (FAP).
 He ran for office in the local elections of the FAP in 1984 and became its leading candidate for the state election in 1985.
 In 1988 Borchardt became the Regional Chairman, North Rhine-Westphalia, and Deputy National Chairman of the FAP.
 He was a candidate for the FAP in the 1989 election to the European Parliament.
 The Borussenfront, which also consisted of FAP members, organised events protection of NPD, distributed propaganda material and was responsible for violence against dissidents and foreigners.

 In the 1980s, Borchardt was convicted of various offenses.
 He was on remand from August 1985 due to several incidents, including attacks on counter-demonstrators on 28 April 1984 in Drabenderhöhe / Wiehl and Bonner Punk on 1 September 1984.
 He was convicted on 22 July 1986 before the District Court in Bonn for aggravated breach of the peace and aggravated assault and was sentenced to a total of two years and six months imprisonment.
 Since the time on remand was credited, he was released from prison in early 1987.
 There were other convictions and prison sentences between 1989 and 1992.